 Did you check out my pictures?
 I clean up nicely if I should say so myself.
 I was a mess, found as a stray with 6 lbs. of matted fur on me.
 Yes, 6 lbs!!!!!
 It hurt me, all those knots and pulling on my fur to try to get them out.
 So, the people at the shelter in Louisiana had to sedate me while they worked on all that awful matted fur.
 Look what was underneath!
 A beauty with a nice, shiny coat and lots of spunk.
-I love to play with tennis balls, primarily and enjoy squeaky toys as well.
-I don’t mind playing with the other dogs in my foster home and will playfully bark and growl in a fun way when I share toys with them.
-Barking is my favorite way to express myself!
+I love to play with tennis balls, primarily and enjoy squeaky toys sometimes.
+I don 't mind playing with the other dog in my foster home and will playfully bark and growl in a fun way when I share toys with him.
+Barking is my favorite way to express myself, especially if I hear a loud noise, if I'm playing outside, or if I'm on a walk and see another dog being walked or approaching me.

-Stay tuned for more information on me as I adjust to my new environment with GCCSR!
-I’m at a great foster home where I get to play with another dog, play ball in the yard, and even go to the beach to play in the waves.
-I hope that life is looking better for me.
-I would do just fine in the right home!
+I 'm healthy, neutered, and up-to-date on vaccines.
+I do have dry-eye, though, so will need daily eyedrops for the rest of my life.
+Right now, I 'm at a great foster home where I get to play with another dog, play ball in the yard, and even go to the beach to play in the waves.
+I hope that life is looking better for me, and just know I'll thrive in the right home.
+Is it yours?

 Your message has been sent to Gulf Coast Cocker Spaniel Rescue.